 So hopefully that answers your question, definitely check out.

-If you’re in our blueprints, or sorry, if you’re in our cloud trial, you can even pull in a blueprint and see what it looks like.
+If you’re in our cloud trial, you can even pull in a blueprint and see what it looks like.

-And what, you know, we’re always expanding that, and we’re happy to talk to you a little talk to you about that.
+And we’re always expanding that, and we’re happy to talk to you a little talk to you about that.

 And, again, that’s something I think that so tourists can certainly, I’ll help you with as well and how that would fit into your environment, potentially.

-No. I agree.
-I just wanted to say also, I mean, like you said, with the big name, ERP is definitely our connectors take care of that.
+With the big name, ERP our connectors take care of that.
 We definitely recognize the naming, and so on.
-So hopefully, the connectors are taking care of it, but I’ve also worked with customers a big, big customers that actually have their own in house builds database, which is a little different.
+So hopefully, the connectors are taking care of it, but I’ve also worked with big customers that actually have their own in house built database, which is a little different.